 • 2–3 tablespoons corn kernels

-• Optional: green onions, sesame seeds, crushed red pepper, sriracha mayo, or a drizzle of extra chili oil
+• Optional: green onions, sesame seeds, crushed red pepper

 • Nonstick skillet